 Deciding which compressor type is right for you really depends on your air requirements: How much air (CFM) are you using?
 Is your air use intermittent or continuous?
 How clean does your air need to be?
 And how important are maintenance requirements and compressor efficiency in your decision?
 In this article, we’ll take a look at the advantages of rotary screw compressors vs. reciprocating compressors, the pros and cons of each compressor type, and which applications each is suited for.
 And we’ll try to answer the ultimate question: which is better, a piston or a screw compressor?

 A reciprocating air compressor (also known as a piston-type air compressor) uses pistons driven by a crankshaft to compress the air.
 Pistons were first used to compress air in the mid-1600s.
 Today’s reciprocating air compressors are largely the same as compressors used in the late 1800s during the industrial revolution.

-These machines are efficient, easy to maintain, and excellent performers for many general-use applications.
+These machines are easy to maintain and excellent performers for many general-use applications.
 Reciprocating compressors are relatively simple in design, and many of their parts can be replaced or repaired by the user.
 They are best for applications that require intermittent use of small amounts of compressed air.
 They are often used in small shops, auto repair centers, and other settings where a high-CFM output is not required.

 What Is a Rotary Screw Air Compressor?

 Rotary screw air compressors (or simply rotary air compressors) have been around since the mid-1900s.
 They use two meshing helical screws, known as rotors, to compress the air.
 As the interlocking spirals turn, air is forced through the chambers and compressed into a smaller space.
 With this process, air is continuously compressed as the rotors turn.